Orthoborate

 In inorganic chemistry, an orthoborate is a polyatomic anion with formula [BO3](3-) or a salt containing the anion; such as trisodium orthoborate (Na+)3[BO3](3-).
-It is one of several boron oxoanions, or borates.
+It is one of several boron oxyanions, or borates.

 The name is also used in organic chemistry for the trivalent functional group B(O\s)3, or any compound (ester) that contains it, such as triethyl orthoborate B(OC2H5)3.

 Structure

 The orthoborate ion is known in the solid state, for example, in calcium orthoborate (Ca(2+))3([BO3](3-))2, where it adopts a nearly trigonal planar structure.
 It is a structural analogue of the carbonate anion [CO3](2-), with which it is isoelectronic.
 Simple bonding theories point to the trigonal planar structure.
-In terms of valence bond theory, the bonds are formed by using sp2 hybridisations on boron.
+In terms of valence bond theory, the bonds are formed by using sp2 hybrid orbitals on boron.

 Some compounds termed orthoborates do not necessarily contain the trigonal planar ion.
 For example, gadolinium orthoborate GdBO3 contains the planar [BO3](3-) ion only a high temperatures; otherwise it contains the polyborate anion [B3O9](9-).